RustyTake-Off/aks-terraform/README.md

 ## [Projects](https://github.com/RustyTake-Off/projects)

-[Project] - Create an Aks cluster and a K8s deployment with Nginx, Cert-Manager and Let's Encrypt.
+Create an Aks cluster and a K8s deployment with Nginx, Cert-Manager and Let's Encrypt.

 ## The how?